Monterey Park Bruggemeyer Library 3D Printing Services

 Save your 3D printing file as an .stl file with the name of your file and include your initials (ex. bookmark_dt)

 All files must be complete as staff is unable to make adjustments.
 If the file is not formatted correctly, the project will not be printed.
 Projects that require more than 4 hours of printing will not be accepted.

 Projects will be printed in one color ONLY

-The library’s 3D printer is only able to print in one color at a time.
-For color options, refer to the FAQs below or speak with a staff member to see what colors are available.
+The Library’s 3D printer is only able to print in one color at a time.
+For color options, speak with a staff member to see what colors are available.